On the Theoretical Limitations of Embedding-based Link Prediction: Introduction

-We show that a KGE model with a bottlenecked output layer can only predict a subset of the possible completions for a given query (see Figure \ref{fig:toy_bottleneck}).
-The standard prediction method ranks objects according to their scores.
-Alternatively, we can use scores to parameterise a multilabel classifier, with as many labels as the number of entities.
-We find that the rank bottleneck impacts both methods of prediction.
-Leveraging the graph factorisation literature, we establish a theoretical upper-bound on the necessary rank required for exact KG factorisation.
-We find this bound grows for larger and denser graphs.
-Finally, we can also use KGE scores to parameterise probabilistic predictors and enable downstream reasoning~\citep{arakelyan_complex_2021,arakelyan_adapting_2023}.
-Akin to perplexity in LM, we show that rank bottlenecks also severely limit the space of feasible probabilistic predictions of the KGC model.
+Mapping entities and relations into low-dimensional vectors is central to modern link prediction.
+Mostly explored in knowledge graph (KG) research, link prediction can reveal drug-disease associations~\citep{himmelstein_systematic_2017,bonner_understanding_2022,Daza2023BioBLP} or social network and e-commerce recommendations~\citep{hu_open_2020}.
+For scalability, most knowledge graph embedding (KGE) models use a linear output layer to score a subject--relation query against objects.
+This holds for all bilinear and most neural approaches, even when they use powerful encoders like graph neural networks\EKcom{Deserves a cite to the COmpGCN or sth} or language models~\citep{ali_bringing_2022}.
+Such linear output layers introduce low-rank constraints, often referred to as \emph{rank bottlenecks}\EK{~\citep{yang_breaking_2017, grivas_taming_2023}}.
+Concretely, when the number of target entities (typically, $10^5$ to $10^9$ for industry-scale KGs~\citep{sullivan_reintroduction_2020}) exceeds the embedding dimension ($10^2$ to $10^4$), the model expressivity is limited by the rank of its output layer.

+Previous works have shown ranking expressivity bounds for specific bilinear KGEs for link prediction~\citep{trouillon_knowledge_2017,wang_multi-relational_2017,balazevic_tucker_2019}, but such bounds are missing for more general KGEs and for other prediction tasks. \SBRem{We show how bottlenecking KGEs impacts their predictions in large and dense graphs.} We use insights from linear algebra and existing work on rank bottlenecks to derive dimensional requirements.
+We do so for three tasks aimed at either (i) expressing all possible patterns in graphs of a certain size (\emph{universality}) or (ii) expressing specific patterns in a given graph (\emph{realisability}).
+The required dimensions grow with graph size and connectivity.

-To address rank bottlenecks in KGC, we propose to use a Mixture of Softmaxes (MoS) output layer for KGEs.
-MoS layers are a non-linear augmentation developed for LMs to break the rank bottleneck~\citep{yang_breaking_2017}.
-We derive \KGEMix, a new output layer for KGEs to break their bottlenecks.
-We evaluate \KGEMix on three KGE models across four knowledge graphs of increasing size and show that \KGEMix improves both the ranking accuracy and probabilistic fit of probabilistic predictions, at a lower parameter cost than simply increasing the KGE dimension.
+Because these requirements are impractical for large and dense KGs, we propose breaking the bottleneck by replacing the linear output layer with a non-linear one.
+We introduce \KGEMix, a drop-in non-linear output layer using a mixture of softmaxes (MoS)~\citep{yang_breaking_2017}.
+We evaluate \KGEMix on five KGE models across KGs of increasing size.
+In larger and denser regimes, \KGEMix improves both ranking accuracy and probabilistic fit at a much lower parameter cost than simply increasing the embedding dimension.